mjpritchard/test-decap-help/content/docs/interactive-computing/jasmin-notebook-service-with-gpus.md

 ---
 aliases:
-description: JASMIN Notebook Service with GPUs Enabled
+description: JASMIN Notebooks Service with GPUs enabled
-slug: jasmin-notebook-service-with-gpus
+slug: jasmin-notebooks-service-with-gpus
 tags:
 - Jupyter
 - GPU
 - AI
 - Machine Learning
 - ML
-title: The JASMIN Notebook Service with GPUs enabled
+title: The JASMIN Notebooks Service with GPUs enabled
 ---

 The [JASMIN Notebook Service]({{% ref "jasmin-notebooks-service" %}}) has recently been updated to include a GPU-enabled node.
 This means that JASMIN users can now run Machine Learning (ML) workflows in Notebooks.
 This page outlines:

-- Who can access the GPU-enabled Notebook Service?
-- Starting a Notebook Server with GPUs
-- Which packages are available by default?
-- GPU availability
-- Understanding the `nvidia-smi` command output
-- Resource allocation
-- Software environments and Machine Learning packages
-- Guidelines and Best Practices
-- A Notebook to get started

-## Who can access the GPU-enabled Notebook Service?
+## Who can access the GPU-enabled Notebooks Service?

 The service is available to all JASMIN users that have been granted access to the ORCHID (GPU) cluster.
-Existing JASMIN users can [apply here](https://accounts.jasmin.ac.uk/services/additional_services/orchid/).
+Existing JASMIN users can {{<link "https://accounts.jasmin.ac.uk/services/additional_services/orchid/">}}apply here{{</link>}}.

 ## Starting a Notebook Server with GPUs

 In order to start a Notebook Server with GPUs enabled, go to the initial start page and click on the "Launch Server" button:

-{{< image src="img/docs/jasmin-notebook-service-with-gpus/notebook-server-start-page.png" caption="Notebook server start page" >}}
+{{< image src="img/docs/jasmin-notebook-service-with-gpus/notebook-server-start-page.png" caption="Notebook server start page" wrapper="col-9 mx-auto text-center">}}

 Then select the "GPU" option and click "Start":

-{{< image src="img/docs/jasmin-notebook-service-with-gpus/notebook-server-select-gpu.png" caption="Selecting the GPU notebook server" >}}
+{{< image src="img/docs/jasmin-notebook-service-with-gpus/notebook-server-select-gpu.png" caption="Selecting the GPU notebook server" wrapper="col-9 mx-auto text-center">}}

 ## Which packages are available by default?